ocirne/ray/ray-tracing-in-one-weekend/README.md

 # License

-As my own contribution apart from the translation is low the same license applies.
+My own contribution apart from the translation is low.
+So i decided that the same license as in the original applies.

 ## Sources